 Why do they argue?

 1. To provoke you.
 A narcissist will start an argument out of nowhere, just to get you to react, break your shell down and get emotional reactions from you.
-All they are after is your emotional response to the argument, so if you give no reaction be prepared for them to step it up to their games.
+All they are after is your emotional response to the argument, so if you give no reaction, be prepared for them to step it up their games.
 Stay strong and do not react.
-Remember by reacting we’re giving them exactly what they want.
+Remember, by reacting.
+We’re giving them exactly what they want.
 When we react to them, we are giving our power to them, and by staying quiet, we are infuriating them.
 They are then trapped in their own paranoia, trying to work out ways to get us to react as they believe that they should be the centre of everyone’s attention.

 What the arguments about does not matter to a narcissist.
 It’s just their need to make us feel, angry, frustrated, fearful, or confuse us into doubting and blaming ourselves, so whatever we say back, they’re not interested in the words, only the attention and provoking our emotional reactions from within those words that they will use, the narcissist wants to gain our reactions to feel better about themselves.
 Don’t argue back.
 They’re not actually listening to us.
 When we argue back, we are wasting our breath while they lap up the emotional responses they gain from us.
 When we react, the narcissist will, of course, blame us for the argument because of our responses, by simply not responding, we are taking their ability away from them to argue, and that hurts a narcissist.
 Therefore we get revenge without doing anything wrong.
 We’re just saving ourselves an argument.
 Sometimes with some people, the best response is no response, and it’s a powerful one.
 A narcissist will ignore us with those silent treatments to break down our boundaries, get their needs met, upset us and to get reactions from us.
 We ignore them so we can leave them in the past and move forward with our life.